Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: AdaptFocus Learning Framework

 Assuming we have a long video, denoted as $V=\{s_1, s_2, \ldots, s_t, \ldots, s_T\}$, where $s_t$ represents the $t$-th clip containing multiple frames.
 The corresponding video-level action category labels are $Y=[y^0, \ldots, y^k, \ldots, y^K]\in \{0,1\}^K$, where $K$ represents the number of action classes in the dataset, and $y^k=1$ indicates that the $k$-th action exists in the long video $V$.
-During training, a single short clip (\eg, the $t$-th clip $s_t$) will be trimmed from the long video for end-to-end training.
+During training, a single short clip (e.g., the $t$-th clip $s_t$) will be trimmed from the long video for end-to-end training action recognition models.
 Without the full supervision of action interval (start and end timestamps) annotations, models cannot determine which actions are present in the sampled clip.

-A straightforward approach to address this challenge is to use all of the video-level action labels for the sampled clip as shown in Figure~\ref{fig:motivation}(b).
+A straightforward approach to address this challenge is to treat all actions in the video as labels for the sampled clip, as shown in Figure~\ref{fig:motivation}(b).
 Under such weak supervision, the supervised training loss on the $t$-th clip of long video $V$ is formulated as:

 where $p_t^k$ is the sigmoid-activated prediction of the $k$-th action. $\mathcal{L}_{in\_vid}$ and $\mathcal{L}_{out\_vid}$ are the loss terms for positive and negative labels, respectively.
-However, as some actions in the video do not occur in the sampled clip, these actions will serve as noises in the first loss term $\mathcal{L}_{in\_vid}$, leading to a significant reduction in the performance of the trained models (as shown in Figure~\ref{fig:motivation}(c)).
+However, as some actions in the video do not occur in the sampled clip, these actions will serve as noise in the first loss term $\mathcal{L}_{in\_vid}$, leading to a significant degradation in the performance of the trained models (as shown in Figure~\ref{fig:motivation}(c)).